 The practice's health and safety policies, procedures and risk assessments were up to date and reviewed regularly to help manage potential risk.
-The practice had current employer's liability insurance.
+The practice had current employer's liability insurance displayed in the practice.

 We looked at the practice's arrangements for safe dental care and treatment.
 The staff followed relevant safety regulation when using needles and other sharp dental items.
 A sharps risk assessment had been undertaken and was updated annually.